udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 * depending on your familiarity, list comprehensions can be difficult to read, especially when you have several for loops in one comprehension
 * list comprehensions are faster than regular looping mechanisms, which is an important consideration when you need to scale your program.
 But not the fastest.
 See the python module `itertools` for a faster, albeit more abstracted solution to iteration

 When we say "fast," we mean the actual speed in real time, usually measured by the cycles of effort the CPU in the computer undergoes to complete a task (the fewer the better/faster).
 Generally when we code we try to write programs that are first readable, then fast (consuming the minimal amount of CPU power), then space-efficient (consuming as little RAM, or working memory) as possible.
 As you continue your programming career, the resources available to you will become a concern whether you are making a server-side web application or a mobile application for your phone.
-List comprehensions are one of just many tools that will help you build efficiently and elegantly.
+List comprehensions are one of the many tools that will help you build efficiently and elegantly.
+Happy coding!